Nikitatsivinsky/mikrotik_telegram_notification/README.md

 ```
 Where -0000000000000 (sender_chat.id) - is your chat id.
 You must safe it.

-p.s.
+P.s.

-if you have a problems with this endpoint - you can use telegram bot 'Get My ID'.
+If you have a problems with this endpoint - you can use telegram bot 'Get My ID'.

-You can send message for yourself by endpoint sendMessage
+You can send message for yourself by endpoint /sendMessage

 ```
 https://api.telegram.org/bot0000000000:AAAAaAAaAaaaAaa00000A00KT8AAaA0000A/sendMessage?chat_id=yourself_chat_id&text="Hello world"&parse_mode=html

 ```

 When you have token to access the HTTP API and Chat ID, you can go to the next step.

 ## 3) Mikrotik